yikeke/dbaas-docs/glossary.md

 ### VPC peering

-A VPC peering connection is a networking connection between two VPCs (virtual private cloud) that enables you to route traffic between them and helps you to facilitate data transfer.
+A VPC peering connection is a networking connection between two VPCs (virtual private cloud) that enables you to route traffic between them using private IP addresses and helps you to facilitate data transfer.